PoojaB26/ToDoList-ChromeExtension/README.md

 # Todos
-Displays your task list for the day everytime you are opening a new ta in Google Chrome
+Displays your task list for the day everytime you are opening a new tab in Google Chrome

 ![Screenshot](https://github.com/PoojaB26/ToDoList-ChromeExtension/blob/master/screenshot.PNG)